Language: EN

 Threads in C#

 In C#, threads are a way to achieve concurrent and parallel programming.
-They allow us to divide the execution of a program into multiple tasks that can run simultaneously.
+They allow us to split the execution of a program into multiple tasks that can run simultaneously.

-In many cases, we need to perform tasks simultaneously, such as accessing a database while displaying an animation in the user interface.
-This is where threads allow us to split the work into concurrent tasks.
+In many cases, we need to perform tasks simultaneously, such as accessing a database while displaying an animation on the user interface.
+This is where threads allow us to divide the work into concurrent tasks.

 A thread is the smallest unit of processing in a program.
-Typically, a program has at least one thread, called the main thread, which is responsible for executing instructions in a sequential order.
+Normally, a program has at least one thread, called the main thread, which is responsible for executing instructions in a sequential order.

 In C#, a thread can be created by instantiating the Thread class and assigning it a method to execute.
-We then start the thread by calling the .Start() method.
+Then, we call the thread by invoking the .Start() method.

 using System;